gcc-mirror/gcc/gcc/config/arm/arm.md

   (const (if_then_else (symbol_ref "TARGET_THUMB1")
 		       (const_string "yes") (const_string "no"))))

-; We use this attribute to disable alternatives that can produce 32-bit ; instructions inside an IT-block in Thumb2 state.
-ARMv8 deprecates IT blocks ; that contain 32-bit instructions.
+; Mark an instruction as suitable for "short IT" blocks in Thumb-2.
+; The arm_restrict_it flag enables the "short IT" feature which ; restricts IT blocks to a single 16-bit instruction.
+; This attribute should only be used on 16-bit Thumb-2 instructions ; which may be predicated (the "predicable" attribute must be set).
-(define_attr "enabled_for_depr_it" "no,yes" (const_string "yes"))
+(define_attr "predicable_short_it" "no,yes" (const_string "no"))

-; This attribute is used to disable a predicated alternative when we have ; arm_restrict_it.
+; Mark an instruction as suitable for "short IT" blocks in Thumb-2.
+; This attribute should only be used on instructions which may emit ; an IT block in their expansion which is not a short IT.
-(define_attr "predicable_short_it" "no,yes" (const_string "yes"))
+(define_attr "enabled_for_short_it" "no,yes" (const_string "yes"))

 ;; Operand number of an input operand that is shifted.
 Zero if the ;; given instruction does not shift one of its input operands.